vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

 ```

 You can see the error message points to an `org.apache.geode.security.NotAuthorizedException: appDeveloper not authorized for DATA:WRITE:helloWorld:1`, showing that the `appDeveloper` does not have the correct permissions to write to the cluster.

+---

+## What's next?

+Working through this article, you learned how to:
+- Create your own custom GemFire `SecurityManager` implementation that can authenticate and authorize
+- Start a GemFire cluster using a custom `SecurityManager`
+- Create a Java client that can securly interact with a secured GemFire cluster.

+In a future article will take a more in-depth look at how to implement a `SecurityManager` that interacts with a token-based authentication and authorization system, such as an OAuth2 or Kerberos server.